2013 Aircel Chennai Open – Doubles

 The 2013 Aircel Chennai Open – Doubles was a 2013 ATP World Tour doubles tennis tournament, played on outdoor hard courts.

 Leander Paes and Janko Tipsarević were the defending champions but Tipsarević decided not to participate.

-Paes played alongside Edouard Roger-Vasselin, but they lost in the first round.
+Paes played alongside Édouard Roger-Vasselin, but they lost in the first round.

 Benoît Paire and Stanislas Wawrinka defeated Andre Begemann and Martin Emmrich 6–2, 6–1 in the final to win the title.